TheresaLui/SelfHelpContent_v2/articles/azure.cosmosdb.account-administration-account-provisioning/solution-how-to--allow-list--cosmos-db-ip-in-the-on-premise-environment-issue-13.md

 <properties
-	  pageTitle="How to 'Allow List' Cosmos DB IP in the On Premise environment issue" description="How to 'Allow List' Cosmos DB IP in the On Premise environment issue" service="Microsoft.DocumentDB"
+	  pageTitle="How to "Allow List" Cosmos DB IP in the On Premise environment issue" description="How to "Allow List" Cosmos DB IP in the On Premise environment issue" service="Microsoft.DocumentDB"
       resource="databaseAccounts"
 	  authors="anferrei"